 Infrastructure assets are valued based on the depreciated replacement cost.
 Significant unobservable inputs include the current replacement cost and remaining useful lives of infrastructure.
 The remaining useful lives of infrastructure assets are determined on the basis of the current condition of the asset and vary from 1 year to 100 years.
 Replacement cost is sensitive to changes in market conditions, with any increase or decrease in cost flowing through to the valuation.
-Useful lives of infrastructure assets.
+Useful lives of infrastructure are sensitive to changes in use, expectations or requirements that could either shorten or extend the useful lives of infrastructure assets.